 With a CLM, you can create a standardized, branded experience for every healthcare subsidiary.
 Not only that, but the third-party experience then becomes a service point for gaining trust—and more business.

 3. Decrease Healthcare Contracts Legal Spend

-Overall, redlining can account for a healthy amount of an organization’s legal expense.
-Instead, use a CLM to streamline the redlining process, so that standard contracts can be “templatized” to get to those contract agreements much faster.
+Overall, redlining accounts for a healthy amount of an organization’s legal expense.
+Instead, use a CLM to streamline the redlining process, so that standard contracts are “templatized” to get to those contract agreements much faster.

 Certainly, academics and experts in the space have comprehensive solutions for this long-held problem.
 But it does begin, nearly in every case, with streamlining.
 When your team can solve the problem of tracking and negotiating healthcare contracts, with a secure redlining feature, all in one secure place, you’ll gain noticeable value with a lowered time-to-agreement cycle.
 Follow Concord on LinkedIn for the next customer success scaling story!